jalho/reindeerland/README.md

    vim .env
    ```

+   Create TLS cert and key for the `tls-proxy`.
+See `Makefile` for filesystem paths.
+   Instructions for getting TLS cert manually using `certbot` are in this README too.

-3. Start the composition detached and follow logs if you wish.
+4. Start the composition detached and follow logs if you wish.

    ```bash
    docker compose -f docker-compose.main.yaml up -d --wait && docker compose -f docker-compose.aux.yaml up -d